Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 })

 // root (/) should always serve our server rendered page
-// serverRenderer will be disussed in the next section. router.use("^/$", serverRenderer())
+// serverRenderer will be discussed in the next section. router.use("^/$", serverRenderer())

-// Static assests should just be accessible router.use(
+// Static assets should just be accessible router.use(
     express.static(path.resolve(__dirname, "..", "build"), {
         maxAge: "30d",